glennsl/bs-json/README.md

 Encoders work exactly the same way, just in reverse. `'a encoder` is just an alias for `'a -> Js.Json.t`, and this also transfers to composition: `'a encoder -> 'a array encoder` expands to `('a -> Js.Json.t) -> 'a array -> Js.Json.t`.

+## License

+This work is dual-licensed under LGPL 3.0 and MPL 2.0.
+You can choose between one of them if you use this work.

+Please see LICENSE.LGPL-3.0 and LICENSE.MPL-2.0 for the full text of each license.

+`SPDX-License-Identifier: LGPL-3.0 OR MPL-2.0`

 ## Changes

 ### 5.0.0